aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ooxmlsaveoptions/_index.md

 ```

 Sets the compression type for ooxml file.
-[OoxmlCompressionType](../../com.aspose.cells/ooxmlcompressiontype).
+See [OoxmlCompressionType](../../com.aspose.cells/ooxmlcompressiontype).
 The default value is OoxmlCompressionType.Level2.

 **Parameters:**
 | Parameter | Type | Description |